 The 6-day, face-to-face portion of the course focuses on oral communications and will build on the written portion from M1000.
 Students will gain an understanding of the basis of effective speech communication as well as barriers to communication.

 The primary audience consists of:

-Administrative personnel who re responsible for significant staff functions within the organization.
+- Administrative personnel who are responsible for significant staff functions within the organization.

-Incident Command System (ICS) 100-level and ICS-200 level training.
-Preferred courses are Q0462 and Q0463, available through NFA Online.
+ICS 100 level and ICS 200 level training.
 Chief's signature attests that the applicant has completed this required training.